justkaran/New_Concepts_Daily/Readme.md

 # Foobar

-Foobar is a Python library for dealing with word pluralization in a recursive function context.
+Foobar is a Python library for dealing with words pluralization in a recursive function context.

 ## Installation